 We asked our six-person panel of party experts to give us their very best tips for creating unforgettable events.

 Here’s what our event planners have to say.

 My best tip for creating an unforgettable event is to tie in touches that will bring everyone together.
 Sometimes people meet, grow closer, or bond stronger because of a fun game, touching photo slide, or song choice.
 These small things here and there can create a special experience no one will forget.

 Use Canva templates to create themed photo slides that are real conversation starters.
 You can even mix in some fun facts about the hosts!
-Try these templates from Canva: Orange Green Photo Trivia Day Presentation and Pink Ice Cream Photo Cool Presentation.
+Try this Pink Ice Cream Photo Cool Presentation template on Canva.

 Our best tip for creating an unforgettable event is to PLAN!
 If you think through all the details and set a solid plan, you will be able to execute the event based around the goals set during your planning.
 If you run into any bumps during the execution, you’ll be able to “WORK YOUR PLAN” and respond in a calm and appropriate manner.

 You can make your plan bump-proof by keeping all of your documents in one place (we use client management software, but a binder works), and think through contingency plans for things like weather.
 Mostly though, we focus on the original plan and move to plan B’s during execution if needed.
 Once we’re on site, we go “old school” and have everything printed in a binder with all the info we could possibly need.

 Keep everyone on plan with beautiful Canva wedding itineraries.
 Try this template from Canva: Light Pink with Golden Leaves Wedding Itinerary Planner